-To register your i<clicker please go to https://www.iclicker.com/remote-registration-form-for-classic Your Student ID is your MacID, which is what you use to login to Avenue.
-It is also the first part of your McMaster email address.
+To register your i<clicker please go to https://www1.iclicker.com/register-clicker/

+Your Student ID is your MacID, which is what you use to login to Avenue and the first part of your McMaster email.
 Do NOT use your student number for this section.
-Failure to bring your personal i<clicker to lecture or failure to register your i<clicker properly will result in a zero being assigned to the relevant Lecture Bonus Point quiz.
+Failure to bring your personal i<clicker to lecture or failure to register your i<clicker properly will result in a zero being assigned to the relevant Lecture Bonus Point.